We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Because of this, some people believe drinking distilled water can help cleanse the body from unnecessary chemicals.
-Other people, however, think the minerals found in drinking water are necessary for good health.
+Because of this, some people believe that drinking distilled water can help cleanse the body of unnecessary chemicals.
+Other people, however, think that the minerals present in drinking water are necessary for good health.

 Almost all water has some impurities in it.
 These impurities can include:

-Distilled water has had these impurities removed through boiling and evaporation.
-Some people think distilled water tastes flat because it lacks:
+The boiling and evaporation processes involved in creating distilled water remove these impurities.
+Some people think that distilled water tastes flat because it lacks:

 - other inorganic compounds

-In essence, distilled water is not very different from other purified water.
+In essence, distilled water is not very different from other types of purified water.
 The only thing that differs is the way the water is purified.

 Distillation is an old method of water purification.
-However, it is a relatively complicated process and difficult to do at home without a water distillation machine.
+It is a relatively complicated process and difficult to do at home without a water distillation machine.

-There are many municipalities in seaside communities that use distillation facilities to treat the water from the ocean, which is then used as drinking water.
+Many municipalities in seaside communities use distillation facilities to treat ocean water, which their residents then use as drinking water.